We are all living by a rule of life whether intentionally or unintentionally.

 - Your service: Where and with whom am I currently investing myself in service to others?
 (Philippians 3:10-14)

-Forming Your Rhythm of Life
+Forming Your Rule of Life

 Prayerfully consider, examine, and journal about your priorities in the following areas: